kgillasp/PS-at-UCSD/README.md

   - [Design for America](http://dfaucsd.org/)
   - [Fi](https://fi-ucsd.com/)
   - [Adwave](https://www.ucsdadwave.org/)

+# :mountain: Product Management as a Career
+**[Sharyl Sandberg](https://www.ted.com/speakers/sheryl_sandberg) advocates that you think of your career as a jungle gym, not a ladder.**

+This is true especially for Product Management.
+With all of the competition and school politics involved with Product Management, you may elect to specialize in something like philosophy or design before transitioning into a PM role.
+What we at Product Space want to make especially clear is that although this resource is designed for aspiring undergraduate Product Managers, this is actually one of the least common times for one's career to lead to Product Management.
+A majority of PM's in industry transition into the role as a function of their product expertise in whatever their previous capacity was.
+If you are interested in Product Management but do not know whether now is the time to pursue this path, do not feel pressured to do so!

+In a recent AMA hosted by the Product Team at [Jumpstart](http://jumpstart.me), every single person on the team shared their story as to how they became Product Managers and not a single one entered PM within five years of graduating, or even had computer science degrees.
+We currently function in a collegiate bubble, however Product Management is not the same once we graduate.
+Explore other possibilities and do not feel confined to follow a certain path because it leads to Product Management sooner rather than later.
+Be YOU.

+And for those whose interest never waivered, let us begin!!

 # :bulb: Section 2: Internship Preparation
 Before the first application, you need to know your stuff.
 Product Management Interviews include questions that test you in multiple ways.
 The interview will test your intuition and "product sense" along the lines of what was covered in the first section, but now it's time to become competitive.